DevTeam/Pure.DI/README.md

 ### Let's glue all together

-Just add a package reference to [Pure.DI](https://www.nuget.org/packages/Pure.DI).
+Just add a package reference for a source generator [Pure.DI](https://www.nuget.org/packages/Pure.DI) and another one to the API [Pure.DI.Contracts](https://www.nuget.org/packages/Pure.DI.Contracts) to mak possible configure DI.
 Using NuGet packages allows you to optimize your application to include only the necessary dependencies.

 - Package Manager

   ```
   Install-Package Pure.DI
+  Install-Package Pure.DI.Contracts
   ```

 - .NET CLI

   ```
   dotnet add package Pure.DI
+  dotnet add package Pure.DI.Contracts
   ```

 Declare required dependencies in a class like: